angelalim88/ReuseMart-Marketplace/readme.md

-# 🛒 🛍️ ReUse Mart - Second-Hand Marketplace
+# 🛒 🛍️ ReuseMart - Second-Hand Marketplace

-Welcome to **ReUse Mart**, a platform dedicated to buying, selling, and managing second-hand goods with a focus on quality and sustainability.
+**ReUse Mart** is a platform dedicated to buying, selling, and managing second-hand goods with a focus on quality and sustainability.
 Our marketplace connects buyers, sellers, organizations, and employees in a seamless ecosystem.

 ## Project Structure